wilsonhipolito/aws-lambda-der-kellner/README.md

 This project creates a serverless application based on AWS lambda to process CSV files sent to a S3 bucket and send the processed data to SQS queue.

+AWS lambda was chosen for this project in order to be simple as possible to implement and deploy.

+The deployment is made wit Terraform by using just the AWS terraform provider, also chosen due to it's simplicity and extensive support.

 ### Schemas

 ### CSV schema